UzixLS/zx-sizif-512/README.md

 1. DivMMC enabled (SD card insert) - 128K available via 7FFDh port, 128K via DFFDh and 256K reserved for DivMMC.
 2. No SD card present - 128K available via 7FFDh and 384K via DFFDh

-### DivMMC and BDI coexistence
-DivMMC can't be property used with BDI by it's design.
-So when SD card insert, BDI goes into inactive state.

 ### Strange lines on border and creaky sounds on SD card access
 It's not a bug, it's a feature ;)